 - Cookies stay fresh covered at room temperature for up to 1 week.

-Make ahead tip: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
+- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.